NXT TakeOver: Rival: Storylines

 In the weeks prior to the TakeOver: Rival show, NXT held a tournament to determine the next challenger to the NXT Championship, announcing the tournament before Owens goaded Zayn into giving him a match for the championship.
-The eight man tournament included Finn Bálor, Curtis Axel, Hideo Itami, Tyler Breeze, Tyson Kidd, Adrian Neville, Baron Corbin, and Bull Dempsey.
-The first round of the tournament was broadcast on January 21 and 28 with Balor, Itami, Neville, and Corbin all advancing to the semi-finals.
-The semi-finals of the tournament was shown on the WWE Network on February 4 and saw Balor and Neville qualify for the finals that would take place at TakeOver: Rival.
+The eight-man tournament included Finn Bálor, Curtis Axel, Hideo Itami, Tyler Breeze, Tyson Kidd, Adrian Neville, Baron Corbin, and Bull Dempsey.
+The first round of the tournament was broadcast on January 21 and 28 with Bálor, Itami, Neville, and Corbin all advancing to the semi-finals.
+The semi-finals of the tournament was shown on the WWE Network on February 4 and saw Bálor and Neville qualify for the finals that would take place at TakeOver: Rival.

 On January 15, 2015 (shown on January 28), the team of Blake and Murphy upset the reigning NXT Tag Team Champions The Lucha Dragons (Kalisto and Sin Cara) to win the championship.
 Prior to the victory, the team had only won a few matches since they became a regular tag team six months prior, so the title victory was seen as a surprise.
 Following the title change, NXT quickly announced a rematch between the two teams for TakeOver: Rival.